What is it?

 The Unified Government of Wyandotte County & Kansas City, Kansas’s Adopt-A-Spot program is a SOAR initiative designed for civic-minded groups or businesses with an interest in keeping our county litter-free.
 Feel free to view, print, and share our brochure(PDF, 252KB).

-The Unified Government, along with the Cities of Bonner Springs and Edwardsville, have identified numerous streets, parks, and other public spaces in Wyandotte County as adoptable.
-See the map below for what is available, those spots are yellow.
-Please note that this list is constantly being updated and might not be 100% up to date.
+The Unified Government and the Cities of Bonner Springs and Edwardsville have identified numerous streets, parks, and other public spaces in Wyandotte County as adoptable.
+See the map below for what is available; those spots are yellow.
+Please note that this list is constantly updated and might not be 100% current.

 Who can adopt a spot?

 Anyone can Adopt-A-Spot, but there’s a catch, right?
 Yes - kind of.
-For safety reasons, volunteers participating in clean up efforts on adopted portions of street must be over 14 years of age.
+For safety reasons, volunteers participating in clean-up efforts on adopted portions of the street must be over 14 years of age.
 Otherwise, Adopt-A-Spot is open to everyone!
-This includes families, youth organizations, civic groups, non-profit organizations, churches, schools, social organizations, neighborhood groups, service organizations, retiree organizations, city, county or state agencies, and more.
+This includes families, youth organizations, civic groups, non-profit organizations, churches, schools, social organizations, neighborhood groups, service organizations, retiree organizations, and city, county, or state agencies.

 Pick Your Spot

 Most groups pick a location close to home.
-You can do the same, or you can adopt a location you're particularly fond of.
-Please note that the map is constantly being updated and might not be 100% up to date.
-Email us at email@example.com if you know you're interested in a particular spot.
+You can do the same or adopt a location you’re particularly fond of.
+Please note that the map is constantly updated and might not be 100% current.
+Email us at firstname.lastname@example.org if you know you’re interested in a particular spot.

 Do Some Boring Paperwork

 Applications must be filled out before any cleanups are planned.
 Waivers must be filled out for every volunteer at cleanup events.
-We would prefer to get the majority of these before cleanups take place but understand that it is easiest for many volunteers to sign them on the day of the cleanup, before work begins.
-Completed waivers must be turned in on the next business day following cleanup events.
+We would prefer to get the majority of these before cleanups take place but understand that it is easiest for many volunteers to sign them on the day of the cleanup before work begins.
+Completed waivers must be turned in following cleanup events on the next business day.

 Start Making a Difference

-Sponsors need to keep their portion of park, street, or land bank property litter-free by hosting at least 3 clean up events a year for a minimum of 2 years.
-Get a sign at your adopted spot with your group's name on it in return!
+Sponsors must keep their portion of park, street, or land bank property litter-free by hosting at least 3 clean-up events a year for at least 2 years.
+Get a sign at your adopted spot with your group’s name on it in return!

 If you are ready to plan a cleanup, please follow this procedure:

-- At least two weeks before your cleanup event, fill out the Adopt-A-Spot Cleanup Event Form.(DOCX, 22KB) You can turn it in to firstname.lastname@example.org or to the Unified Government Parks and Rec Office at 5033 State Ave.
+- At least two weeks before your cleanup event, fill out the Adopt-A-Spot Cleanup Event Form.(DOCX, 22KB) You can turn it into email@example.com or to the Unified Government Parks and Recreation Office at 5033 State Ave.